ayx-builders/AlteryxTools/README.md

 ## Tools

-* Regex Extract: Searches a field of text for a matching regular expression and extracts all matches into separate records.
 * Field Sorter: Re-orders fields using a stable configuration that does not change with changes to incoming fields.
 Fields may be sorted by matching exact values or regular expression patterns.
 * Glassdoor Scraper: Scrapes reviews from Glassdoor.
+* JiraPy: Imports data from Jira
+* Regex Extract: Searches a field of text for a matching regular expression and extracts all matches into separate records.
 * SSAS Importer: Allows users to import data from SSAS using an MDX query.
 This custom tool is not yet pre-packaged; the user must build and install it themselves.
-* Record Count Reporter: Counts incoming records without the overhead of a sort operation.
-The user also provides a label describing the incoming data.